khanhbrandy/Credit_scoring_model/README.md

 # Credit_scoring_model
-Credit Scoring Model built on either Stacking or Voting technique
+A sample of Credit Scoring Model built on either Stacking or Voting technique
-- Demographics attributes
-- Social media footprints
 - Ensemble methods (can be chosen either)
   - Voting Classifier
   - Stacking Classifier